the-spyke/undercut/docs/packages.md

 ### `@undercut/web-2019`

 A precompiled version of `pull/push/utils` packages for web browsers not older than `2019-01-01`.
-Creates `undercut` variable in the global scope, may also be used by CJS/AMD loaders.
+Creates the `undercut` variable in the global scope, may also be used by CJS/AMD loaders.
 Requires stable polyfills from `core-js@3`.

 Usage is similar to original packages, but supports different loading styles.
 Import desired entry first: